 "It's a boy," she announced cheerily.
 "A big boy too, 8 lbs.
 3 oz. and 22 inches long."

 The joy they should have had was absent, but the petite nurse seemed oblivious to the tension in the room as she prattled on.
 "The delivery went just fine.
-Ms. Lawson's mother showed up just in time for the birth, so they want a little more time with him before I bring him here.
+Ms. Lawson's mother showed up just in time for the birth, so they want a little more time with him before I bring him to you.
 I hope that's okay."

 "It's fine," Victoria managed to squeak out as she gladly gripped the hand Billy offered her.
 She just wanted everyone to leave them alone, but as the nurse attempted to exit the room, Adam extended her stay.